Badgerati/Pode/docs/Tutorials/ImportingModules.md

 # Importing Modules/Snapins

 Modules/Snapins in Pode have recently undergone a change, making them easier to use with Pode's many runspaces.
 This change means you can use the normal `Import-Module`/`Add-PSSnapin` at the top of your scripts, and Pode will automatically import them into its runspaces.
+For more information, see the [Scoping](../Scoping) page.

 The older [`Import-PodeModule`](../../Functions/Utilities/Import-PodeModule) and [`Import-PodeSnapin`](../../Functions/Utilities/Import-PodeSnapin) still exist - but now mostly just directly call the main module/snapin functions.

 !!! important
-    Snap-ins are only supported in Windows PowerShell.
+    Snapins are only supported in Windows PowerShell.

 ## Modules